64th Street: A Detective Story: Gameplay

 Players One and Two start with the two selectable protagonists, Rick and Allen.
 Each private detective uses different fighting styles, attempt to solve cases by beating up each criminal they encounter.
 Many special items can be found by throwing enemies into the background and breaking things, typical of this popular genre in the 1990s arcades.
 Along the way they are harangued by all manner of thugs and toughs, whose costumes range from 1980s hip-hop wear to stereotypical pirates.
 The bosses are tough by way of strange special attacks.

 Legacy

-64th Street spawned a series of beat 'em ups for the Nintendo Super Famicom titled Rushing Beat.
+64th Street spawned a series of beat 'em ups also developed by Jaleco for the Super Nintendo Entertainment System titled Rushing Beat.
 The game's two protagonists later made a cameo appearance in another Jaleco game, Chimera Beast.